Europe strike first but US dominate

 Garcia rolled in a 20-footer on the 15th to put Europe three holes ahead with three to play in the alternate shot format and guarantee at least half a point.

-The match was closed out on the 17th despite a quite sensational shot from Spieth, who nearly ended up running into the lake as he overbalanced while playing from heavy rough.
-Thomas could not convert a par putt from five feet though and conceded the hole and match.
+The match was closed out on the 17th despite a quite sensational shot from Spieth, who nearly ended up careering into the lake as he overbalanced while playing from heavy rough on a steep banking.

+"I don't think I exaggerated that fall, you know how steep that is," said Spieth.

+An impressed Garcia added: "I was clapping.
+I was hoping that he wouldn't hurt himself, but he hit an unbelievable shot.

 After the pairings were announced on Thursday, Europe captain Padraig Harrington said the top match was "big for both sides" - given how the opening session has panned out, it's turned out to be a massive point for Europe.